RajaMuneerBaigal/Docker_Basic_Commands/README.md

   - to pull and run a docker image or to pull and run a specific version of docker image

 ### docker start <container_id>
-  - to start a container with specific id
+  - to start a container with specific id. this can only be run when a container was stopped and we want to run the container again.

 ### docker stop <container_id>
   - to stop a container with specific id